0mods/docsweb/docs/hollowcore/packets.md

 ### Creating a Request Package

-First, create a class with the parameters you want to get from the server and inherit the abstract `RequestPacket<T>` class, where T is your package.
+First, create a class with the parameters you want to get from the server and inherit the abstract `RequestPacket<T>` class, where T is your packet.
 After that, inherit the `retrieveValue(player: ServerPlayer)` function, in which you need to get the parameters you need and write them to the class parameters.

 #### Example